zurmokeeper/other-excel/README.md

         Get the contents of a cell directly: const cell = worksheet.getCell('A1');
         const cell = worksheet.getCell(0, 0);

+        Get the total number of rows on the worksheet that actually have cell data. worksheet.actualRowCount

         There are many more attributes that can be viewed directly in the .d.ts declaration file...